-3.2.18.
+3.2.19.
 Responsibilities - Providing security knowledge

-The CISO is not expected to be a technical expert on information security matters; however, knowledge of national and international standards and best practice will assist in communicating with technical experts within their agency on information security matters.
+The CISO is not expected to be a technical expert on information security matters; however, knowledge of national and international standards and good practice will assist in communicating with technical experts within their agency on information security matters.

-3.2.18.C.01.
-Control: System Classification(s): All Classifications; Compliance: SHOULD
+3.2.19.C.01.
+Control System Classification(s): All Classifications; Compliance: SHOULD [CID:354]

-The CISO SHOULD provide authoritative security advice and have familiarity with a range of national and international standards and best practice.
+The CISO SHOULD provide authoritative security advice and have familiarity with a range of national and international standards and good practice.